Randwick Racecourse: Venue

-Buildings & Spaces
+Buildings and spaces

-Queen Elizabeth II Grandstand: 2013 – Present
+Queen Elizabeth II Grandstand: 2013–present

 The Queen Elizabeth II (QEII) Grandstand is the main grandstand building.
 Originally constructed in 1969, it was torn down to its bare structure and rebuilt into the current state in 2012 and reopened to the public in 2013.
 It is 110m in length and 6 storeys high.

-Official / Members Stand: 1886 – Present
+Official / Members Stand: 1886–present

 The Official / Members Stand was constructed in 1886 and still remains today although it has been extended and modified multiple times, in 1907, 1914 and 1920.

-Theatre of the Horse (ToTH): 2013 – Present
+Theatre of the Horse (ToTH): 2013–present

 The Theatre of the Horse, also known as the "ToTH", is an outdoor auditorium for the presentation of thoroughbred racehorses both before and after a race.
 The ToTH is linked to the track-front via a tunnel in which the horses access the track.
 The ToTH has a capacity of 4,500 and is also used for live music events and functions.
 The construction of the ToTH was not without controversy, many racegoers have criticised the space for not being located trackside.

-Saddling Paddock Tote Building: 1917 – Present
+Saddling Paddock Tote Building: 1917–present

 The Saddling Paddock Tote Building, known as the Octagonal bar, is located behind the main grandstand.
-It was initially constructed in 1917 to house a Totalisator, the fourth in the world to be installed.
+It was initially constructed in 1917 to house a totalisator, the fourth in the world to be installed.
 The building is now used as an event space and a bar on race days.

-Owners Pavilion: 2013 – Present
+Owners Pavilion: 2013–present

 The Owners Pavilion is located directly adjacent to the Theatre of the Horse and is a private space for racehorse owners.
 The pavilion was constructed at the same time as the new QEII Grandstand and ToTH.